 In accordance with Section 7(a)(2) of the ESA of 1973, as amended, (16 U.S.C. §§ 1531-1544) federally funded, constructed, permitted, or licensed projects must take into consideration effects to federally listed or proposed threatened or endangered species.
 USACE submitted a BA for the LLCG replacement to NMFS and USFWS.
-Final consultation documents will appear in Appendix E of the final EA, which will also incorporate the applicable requirements of terms and conditions of any Reasonable and Prudent Measure(s) associated with an Incidental Take Statement contained in a final Biological Opinion.
+USACE received a letter of concurrence from NMFS on March 14, 2022 and from USFWS on March 15, 2022 (Appendix E) that concurred with USACE effects determinations (Section 3.6.2).
+In addition to BMPs (Section 2.3.3) and Conservation Measures (Section 2.3.4) in this EA, as indicated in the BA, the following measures for the protection of ESA-listed species will be incorporated into the proposed action: